Bridgetek/python-bt82x-dev/README.md

 ```

 The string in quotes is used in a CMD_TEXT call with the font number set in the `--font` parameter.
 Make sure that the font number is a valid ROM FONT.

+# CircuitPython Development

+At the moment CircuitPython is not supported.